 People that sleep on their side are more likely to drool than those that sleep on the back.
 Sleeping on the side may cause the mouth to open and any saliva accumulation to drool pool on your pillow.
-If you sleep on your back, any saliva accumulation will drain through your throat after a while and hence you are less likely to drool.
+If you sleep on your back with a thin pillow, any saliva accumulation will drain through your throat after a while and hence you are less likely to drool.
 Read more to know what is the best memory foam pillow for your sleeping position.

 2. GERD/ Acidity

 GERD or acidity is a common cause of excessive saliva production, and so it is also one of the main causes of drooling.
 When having acidity, your gastric acid will stimulate the esophagus, and this will, in turn, excite your esophagosalivary reflex leading to an excess production of saliva.

 3. Sinus Infections

 The sinus infection can also be the reason behind your drooling problems because of the breathing and swallowing difficulties that come with it.
 The condition will also become worse if you have the flu as this blocks the nasal passage and hence forcing you to breathe through the mouth and saliva flowing out in the process.

 Excess production of saliva is one of the ways that the body responds to different types of allergies and poisoning from venom and pesticides.
 Allergic reactions and poisoning will always lead to excessive drooling and so it is important to consult a doctor for treatment as soon as possible.

 Neurological disorders make it difficult to manage saliva and control the facial muscles and so most people with these conditions will drool when sleeping.
 Disorders such as autism, Alzheimer, stroke and cerebral palsy are some of those that bring about drooling.